Drave777/github-final-project/CODE_OF_CONDUCT.md

-All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
+All contributions,our bug reports,our  bug fixes,our documentation improvements, our enhancements, and our ideas are welcome.